eliasJOY/GenAI/README.md

 ## 1. Problem Statement

 Large organizations maintain a pool of skilled resources (employees) that are not fully allocated to projects.
-When a new project opens, PMOs and delivery managers must scan spreadsheets or internal systems to identify the best-fit resources — a time-consuming, manual, and error-prone process.
+When a new project opens, PMOs and delivery managers must scan spreadsheets or internal systems to identify the best-fit resources, which a time-consuming, manual, and error-prone process.
 The goal of this project is to automate and improve resource selection by building an AI-powered assistant that:

 - Accepts a job description (JD) as free text.
 - Matches the JD against a CSV resource pool using semantic search + lexical search.